giz-t-hub/2025/README.md

 - <b> Data and statistics </b>
+  - <b> Transport, Climate and Sustainability Global Status Report– 4th Edition <b> SLOCAT: https://gsr4.slocat.net/ - *The GSR is our one-stop hub for the latest data, trends, and policies shaping sustainable transport worldwide.
+It brings together up-to-date insights on the key challenges and opportunities in the sector—covering demand, use, and access to transport, climate and sustainability trends, as well as policy and investment developments.*
+  -
 - <b> Urban mobility </b>

 - <b> Social issues </b>

 - <b> Climate and environment </b>

 - <b> Transport infrastructure </b>

 - <b> General </b>

 - <b> New learning opportunities </b>

 ### May <a name="May"></a>